sublimehq/Packages/README.md

 # Sublime Packages

 > **These packages are developed against the latest [Sublime Text Dev Build](http://sublimetext.com/).**
-> **Bugs may exist on older builds, and the format used is not compatible with builds older than 4075.**
+> **Bugs may exist on older builds or even cause crashes, and the format used is not compatible with builds older than 4094.**

 ## Installation